isomerpages/nrf-gyss/index.md

         sessions—all these and more await you at the Summit.
       button: FIND OUT MORE
       url: /gyss-2026/programme
   - infopic:
+      title: Five Days of Excitement
+      subtitle: "#GYSS2026"
+      id: infopic
+      description: Panel huddles, quickfire pitches, site visits, and dedicated poster sessions—all these and more await you at the Summit.
+      button: Find out more
+      url: /gyss-2026/programme/
+      image: /images/GYSS 2025/30.png
+      alt: Image alt text
+  - infopic:
       title: GYSS 2025
       subtitle: Past Highlights